AOEpeople/vistecture-dashboard/Readme.md

 Vistecture Properties that are used:

-- `healthCheckPath`: Healthcheck endpoint (Optional - if not set just the base url is called) - If a healthCheckPath is configured it need to match the defined format (see below)
+- `healthCheckPath`: Healthcheck endpoint (relative path) (Optional - if not set just the base url is called) - If a healthCheckPath is configured it need to match the defined format (see below)
+- `apiDocPath`: Optional the relative path to an API spec (just used to show a link)
 - `deployment`: Has to be set to `kubernetes` (otherwise app is not checked)
 - `k8sDeploymentName`: Override the name of the deployment in kubernetes that is checked(default = appname)
 - `k8sHealthCheckServiceName`: Override service name that is used to check health (default = appname)